-Sure, investors could consider AT&T (NYSE:T) as an alternative, especially given that the dividend is 6.5%.
+Sure, investors could consider AT&T (NYSE:T) as an alternative, especially given that the dividend is north of 6%.
 But since BCE is a pure play in wireless and internet markets, with little exposure to content other than its CTV unit, it has a distinct advantage depending on your investment approach.
 And for that reason, I chose BCE instead.

-BP is well-prepared for an even bigger drop in oil prices.
+While BP had a rocky 2018, 2019 has seen a little less volatility, given that this is an oil stock.
+This is because the company is well-prepared for an even bigger drop in oil prices.
 Over the years, it shed non-core assets, strengthened its balance sheet and continued paying a dividend despite the fluctuations in oil prices.
 Its underlying cash flow inflow is balanced with the outflow of organic capital expenditure and dividends.
 Should cash flow fall due to lower oil prices, BP may sustain its dividend but lower spending.

 To keep growing in the future, BP has five major projects currently in operation: Thunder Horse Northwest Expansion, Western Flank B, Atoll, Taas Expansion and Shah Deniz 2.

 BP’s outlook is bright.
 It is shedding over $3 billion in assets and spending ~ $15 billion in capital expenditure in 2018.
 In the upcoming fourth quarter, it forecasts higher production from upstream.
 Downstream will benefit from higher levels of a turnaround thanks to its Whiting refinery in the U.S.